zk-Lokomotive/DAMN-Protocol-Sui/README.md

 ### 5. Sui Blockchain Integration
 The Sui blockchain will be used for both NFT creation and managing GPU leasing transactions:
 - Generated visuals are converted into NFTs on the Sui blockchain.
-- Each NFT is sent to the user's wallet.
+- Each NFT is sent to the user's wallet, alongside with the option of downloading the result.
 - GPU leasing transactions are conducted via token transfers on the Sui blockchain.

 ### 6. RPC and Node Infrastructure
-The RPC and node infrastructure will provide access to GPUs for AI computations:
+The RPC and node infrastructure will be used to connect the AI nodes into the platform:
-- Users make RPC calls to initiate AI computations on the selected GPU.
+- Users make requests on the platform to generate content.
-- These calls are routed to the appropriate GPUs, and computations are performed.
+- These requests are routed to the sellers with appropriate GPUs and models, and computations are performed.
 - Results are returned to the user interface.

 ### Detailed Steps